-For SO_2 emissions from titanium dioxide production and sulphuric acid production, and for Hg emissions from chlor-alkali industry, the emissions of the two last years are always actualized.
+For SO_2 emissions from sulphuric acid production, and for Hg emissions from chlor-alkali industry, the emissions of the two last years are always actualized.
 This is because the emissions of the last year are always a prediction, as the final emissions are still not published by the time of reporting.